Advertisement

 Dwindling federal cyber funding

 Just like the uncertainty surrounding BEAD and state AI laws, state tech leaders also faced sweeping declines in federal support for state and local cybersecurity efforts.
-This year saw substantial changes to both the operations of the Cybersecurity and Infrastructure Security Agency and the State and Local Cybersecurity Grant Program, which was created by the 2021 Infrastructure Investment and Jobs Act under former President Joe Biden.
+This year saw substantial changes to both the operations of the Cybersecurity and Infrastructure Security Agency and the State and Local Cybersecurity Grant Program, which was created by the 2021 Infrastructure Investment and Jobs Act under Biden.

 Advertisement

-And as cybersecurity support from the federal government dwindled, state and local officials began to prioritize self-reliance instead.
+As cybersecurity support from the federal government dwindled, state and local officials began to prioritize self-reliance instead.

 In November, there was legislative movement to reauthorize the SLCGP program, including the House passage of the PILLAR Act, which would extend and stabilize grant funding until 2033.
 However further action has yet to be taken, and questions remain about future federal support for state and local government’s cybersecurity efforts.